jacomyal/sigma.js/README.md

 ### Why linkurious.js?

 At [Linkurious SAS](http://linkurio.us) we are big fans of Sigma.js.
 We use it extensively in our applications because it is an efficient graph *viewer*, but application developers like us need more high level and integration-ready features to create smart graph applications.
-We have thus developed more than 20 plugins, and we provide [our configuration]() to embed it into applications.
+We have thus developed more than 20 plugins and improved the core of Sigma for enhanced interaction features.

 Stating the above, we define our mission as follows: